BLUE HORIZON, BOOK 4

 Just then, they heard the music from the sanctuary, signaling to the bridal party to take their positions.
 Tristan lowered the veil over the collie’s face after placing a fatherly kiss on her cheek.
 They were just about to head out of the bride’s room when Jazz gave pronounced “AaaHAAAA!” and produced a small coin to which she moved to the bride’s side.

-“Father forgot one more of the customs Sami, the fifth.
+“Father forgot the last of the customs Sami, the fifth.
 Something old, new, borrowed, blue,” she counted off on her fingers, folding them down.
 “The fifth is ‘and a penny in your shoe.’
 Here, take this old copper that I got on Earth and put it in your shoe.
 No bad luck for you today!”

 Sam smiled gratefully and as Laura slipped the coin into her shoe.
 Nothing was going to ruin her wedding; it was definitely going off without a hitch!
 She gave a little shake, looked up at her Master and slipped a hand on his arm, letting him lead her into the church.